ironArray/Blosc2-Btune/README.md

 |       grok |      0 |     0 |       5 |         4 |         4 |    0.0365 |         4x |    CODEC_FILTER |    HARD | -
 |       grok |      0 |     0 |       5 |         4 |         4 |    0.0372 |         4x |    CODEC_FILTER |    HARD | -
 ```
-In this case, because the quality is more important than before, Btune uses
+In this case, because the quality is more important than before, Btune predicts
 the `blosc2_grok` codec with compression ratio 4x, which losses less info than
 the 8x.